whaakman/azure-docs.nl-nl/articles/site-recovery/azure-to-azure-troubleshoot-errors.md

 *kernel /boot/vmlinuz-3.0.101-63-default **root=UUID=62927e85-f7ba-40bc-9993-cc1feeb191e4** **resume=UUID=6f614b44-433b-431b-9ca1-4dd2f6f74f6b** splash=silent crashkernel=256M-:128M showopts vga=0x314*
 1. Restart the protection again

-## Enable protection failed as device name mentioned in the GRUB configuration instead of UUID (error code 151126)
+## Enable protection failed as device mentioned in the GRUB configuration doesn't exist(error code 151124)
 **Possible Cause:** </br>
 The GRUB configuration files ("/boot/grub/menu.lst", "/boot/grub/grub.cfg", "/boot/grub2/grub.cfg" or "/etc/default/grub") may contain the parameters "rd.lvm.lv" or "rd_LVM_LV" to indicate the LVM device that should be discovered at the time of booting.
 If these LVM devices doesn't exist, then the protected system itself will not boot and stuck in the boot process.
 Even the same will be observed with the failover VM.
 Below are few examples: